 One of the biggest symbols of Christianity in Armenia, aside from Etchmiadzin, is the Khor Virap Monastery.

-Here you can explore the church of Khor Virap, walk down to the iconic dungeon, and explore the beautiful surrounding nature.
+Here you can explore the church of Khor Virap, walk down to the iconic dungeon, and explore the beautiful surrounding nature as it is one of the best places to visit in Ararat province.

 Where to Stay in Yerevan